Canada-Dominica relations

 Bilateral relations

 Canada and the Commonwealth of Dominica have enjoyed longstanding diplomatic relations since 1978, when Dominica gained independence.
 Our relationship is based on multilateral and development cooperation as well as strong people-to-people ties, including tourism and educational exchanges.
+The first Canada-Dominica bilateral consultations took place in March 2023.
 The natural beauty and remarkable biodiversity of Dominica draws thousands of Canadian tourists to the island every year.

 Canada is represented in Dominica by the High Commission of Canada in Barbados, which opened in 1967.